nickho6617/keyhome/README.md

-# Django 4 boilerplate
+# Django Keyhome

-Boilerplate django project for hobby projects

-This is a boilerplate project for setting up quickly, its to my own preferences using Django,
+Keyhome is a basic application to keep track of keys for holiday homes

+i used my own boilerplate using
+Django,
 Postgres,
 Django All Auth